jesustellor/Docker/README.md

 Once you have restarted Docker and then your Computer, because after a Docker restart it usually doesn't do it.. you will see your folder and inside Docker Desktop, under the containers, you will you that the new port has been added as well.

 ## Addind extra packages
 If want to run/debug NodeJS code a node command must be installed prior you checkout for project.
-To simplify that an script is provided as post installation step, here an example of using them:
+To simplify that an script is provided as post installation step, here an example of using them:  You will run these commands on your local computer as you only have docker installed.

 ```
 docker exec -ti --user root coder_embedded_dd_vm /bin/sh -c "curl -s https://raw.githubusercontent.com/marcelo-ochoa/coder-docker-extension/main/addNodeJS.sh | bash"